 I was licensed in 1976 as VE5BAM at the age of 15.
 Amatuer radio cultivated an interest in electronics and I eventually went to University and received degree in Electrical Engineering.
 I have practiced as a professional engineer for 30 years and own my own Engineering company.
 I am expert in engineering and constructing satellite communications, fiber optic, telecom and cableTV facilities.
 In a way my hobby has become my work.

-My wife Darlene and I have 5 children, 4 of which are on their own and the last one in Grade 12.
+My wife Darlene and I have 5 children, all of which are on their own although 2 have boomeranged back home for economic reasons.

-My station currently includes: FT-1000, IC-7000 and a collection of vintage Heathkit radios, a Drake L4B amp and an X7 Yagi with the optional 40m elementat 18 meters (56ft).
+My station currently includes: FT-1000, IC-7000 and a collection of vintage Heathkit radios, a Drake L4B amp and an X7 Yagi with the optional 40m element at 18 meters (56ft).
 The tower is shunt-fed for 160/80m plus an inverted Vee Dipole for 80m and a 6 HF Band Butternut Vertical for SO2R.
-I use an IC-706 Mk2G with a ProAM mobile antenna when camping with the family.
+I also have an IC-706 Mk2G with a ProAM mobile antenna for HF Mobile operation.

 I enjoy numerous amateur radio activities including: DX, contesting, CW, mobiling, QSLing, and most importantly meeting many new friends around the world.